-Quantitative: Maximum Time Frame
+Ouantitative: Maximum Time Frame

-No student is eligible to receive financial aid for more than 150% of the published length of the program.
+No student will be eligible to receive financial aid for more than 150% of the published length of their declared program.
 This time is measured by credit hours attempted.
-For example, a student seeking a baccalaureate degree totaling 128 credit hours cannot receive aid for more than 192 attempted hours ($128 \times 150\% = 192$).
-Transfer credits will be evaluated and those credits that count toward the student's current academic program will count as both attempted and completed hours.
+For example, a student seeking a baccalaureate degree totaling 128 credit hours cannot receive aid for more than 192 attempted hours $(128 \times 150\% = 192)$.
 Failing a class or withdrawing from a class, whether passing or failing, can affect SAP.
-SAP will be reviewed at the end of each semester.
+SAP will be reviewed at the end of each semester..